 Dr. Goldstein has been a director of the company since 1991.
 He has been a professor of molecular genetics and internal medicine and the chair of the Department of Molecular Genetics at the University of Texas Southwestern Medical Center at Dallas since 1977.
 Dr. Goldstein is a member of the National Academy of Sciences, the National Academy of Medicine and the Royal Society of London.
 He also is a member of the boards of trustees of The Rockefeller University and the Howard Hughes Medical Institute.
 Drs.
 Goldstein and Brown jointly received the Nobel Prize for Physiology or Medicine in 1985 and the U.S. National Medal of Science in 1988.

-Ms. Poon has been a director of the company since 2010.
+Christine A. Poon is lead independent director.
+She has served on the board of the company since 2010.
 She is a former executive-in-residence in the Department of Management and Human Resources and former dean and John W. Berry, Sr. Chair in Business at the Max M. Fisher College of Business at The Ohio State University.
 Prior to joining Fisher, Ms. Poon was vice chair, worldwide chair of pharmaceuticals, member of the executive committee and director at Johnson & Johnson.
 Prior to joining Johnson & Johnson, Ms. Poon held senior leadership positions at Bristol-Myers Squibb Company, including president of international medicines and president of medical devices.
 She serves on the boards of directors of Prudential Financial, Inc. and the Sherwin-Williams Company.
 She is a former member of the supervisory board of Royal Philips Electronics and the board of directors of Decibel Therapeutics, Inc.

 Mr. Ryan has been a director of the company since 2003.
 He is the former chief executive officer and chair of the board of Prudential Financial, Inc. and served as president and chief operating officer of Chase Manhattan Bank from 1990 to 1994.
 Mr. Ryan managed Chase’s worldwide retail bank between 1984 and 1990.
 From 2008 until 2013, Mr. Ryan served as a non-executive director of the Royal Bank of Scotland Group plc.
 From 2009 to 2019, Mr. Ryan served as a director of Citizens Financial Group, Inc.

-Dr. Schleifer founded the company in 1988 and has been a director and its president and chief executive officer since its inception.
-He served as chair of the board from 1990 through 1994.
+Leonard S. Schleifer, M.D., Ph.D., founded Regeneron in 1988, and has been a board member and the company’s president and chief executive officer since its inception.
+He currently serves as board co-chair.
+He served as chairman of the board from 1990 through 1994.
 Dr. Schleifer, together with Regeneron’s founding scientist, Dr. Yancopoulos, built and managed the company over the past 35 years.
 Dr. Schleifer is a licensed physician and is certified in neurology by the American Board of Psychiatry and Neurology.

 Mr. Sing has been a director of the company since 1988.
 He has served as chief executive officer of GanD, Inc. since 2016, and chair of Grace Science, LLC since 2017.
 Mr. Sing has extensive venture capital and leadership experience in the biotechnology sector and high technology.

 Dr. Thompson has been a director of the company since 2022.
 He served as president and chief executive officer of Memorial Sloan Kettering Cancer Center (MSK) and continues to oversee the Craig Thompson Lab, which studies cellular metabolism and its role in disease.
 Prior to his time at MSK, Dr. Thompson made significant contributions to cancer research as a physician and clinical investigator.
-He co-founded Agios Pharmaceuticals and previously served as a director of Merck & Co., Inc. and the Charles River Laboratories International, Inc. Dr. Thompson is a member of the National Academy of Sciences, the National Academy of Medicine, the American Academy of Arts and Sciences, the American Society for Clinical Investigation and the Association of American Physicians.
+He co-founded Agios Pharmaceuticals and also serves as a director of Charles River Laboratories International, Inc. He previously served as a director of Merck & Co., Inc. Dr. Thompson is a member of the National Academy of Sciences, the National Academy of Medicine, the American Academy of Arts and Sciences, the American Society for Clinical Investigation and the Association of American Physicians.

-Dr. Yancopoulos joined Dr. Schleifer in 1989 as founding scientist of the company, and together they built and have managed the company over the past 35 years.
-Dr. Yancopoulos is currently president and chief scientific officer, and has been a director of the company since 2001.
-Dr. Yancopoulos was the 11th most highly cited scientist in the world in the 1990s, and is a member of the National Academy of Sciences.
+Dr. Yancopoulos joined Dr. Schleifer in 1989 as founding scientist of the company, and together they built and have managed the company since then.
+Dr. Yancopoulos is currently board co-chair, president and chief scientific officer, and has been a director of the company since 2001.
+Dr. Yancopoulos was the 11th most highly cited scientist in the world in the 1990s, and in 2004, he became a member of the National Academy of Sciences.
 Dr. Yancopoulos, together with key members of his team, is a principal inventor and/or developer of the nine FDA-approved drugs Regeneron has developed: EYLEA® (aflibercept) Injection, Praluent® (alirocumab), Dupixent® (dupilumab), Kevzara® (sarilumab), Libtayo® (cemiplimab), EvkeezaTM (evinacumab-dgnb), Inmazeb® (atoltivimab, maftivimab and odesivimab-ebgn), ZALTRAP® (ziv-aflibercept) Injection for Intravenous Infusion, and ARCALYST® (rilonacept) Injection for Subcutaneous Use, as well as Regeneron's foundation technologies, including the TRAP technology, VelociGene® and VelocImmune®.